open-mmlab/mmsegmentation/configs/ocrnet/README.md

 #### ResNet backbone

-We report the Memory and Inf time via using 8x V100 GPUs with 2 images on each GPU.
-We also include the results based on DeepLabv3/DeepLav3+ with larger batch size 16 in the OCR paper to ensure the comparison fairness.
-We can see that our OCR consistently achieves better/comparable performance when compared to DeepLabv3/DeepLabv3+ separately while requiring less GPU memory and runs faster with higher FPS, suggesting the advantage of our OCR method.

 | Method |      Backbone      | Crop Size | Batch Size | Lr schd | Mem (GB) | Inf time (fps) | mIoU  | mIoU(ms+flip) |                                                                                                                                                                                               download                                                                                                                                                                                               |
 |--------|--------------------|-----------|--------|----------|-----------|----------------|------|--------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|